 When you have too much to do, delegate — share your workload with others.
 Have you ever considered delegating work to your computer?
 Automation apps allow you to do just that.

 Automate Your Typing

 The easiest way to get started is to automate your typing.
-Even a fast typist can save a lot of time here, and as a cute feature, TextExpander ($3.33/month, Team $7.96/month) keeps track of this for you, and can give you a report of how many days or hours you have saved since you started using the app.
-TextExpander is the best known and most powerful of these apps, and is triggered when you type in a few unique characters, which it expands to a long sentence, paragraph, or even complete document.
-These "snippets" can be personalized with custom fields and pop-up forms, making it even more versatile.
+Even a fast typist can save a lot of time here, and as a cute feature, TextExpander ($3.33/month, Team $7.96/month) keeps track of this for you and can give you a report of how many days or hours you have saved since you started using the app.
+TextExpander is the best known and most powerful of these apps and is triggered when you type in a few unique characters, which expands to a long sentence, paragraph, or even complete document.
+These “snippets” can be personalized with custom fields and pop-up forms, making them even more versatile.

 If you’re not a fan of subscription pricing, there are alternatives.
 In fact, you can create expandable snippets using macOS’s System Preferences — it’s just a little fiddly to access.
 Under the “Text” tab in your keyboard preferences, you can define snippets of text that you type, as well as the text that snippet is replaced with.

 Automate Your Text Cleanup